jchristian-designs/jchristian-designs/README.md

 ![jasonchristian (1)](https://github.com/jchristian-designs/jchristian-designs/assets/149225130/36f95a33-f407-4085-83bd-1360b9b3e508)
 ## About Me
-I am Jason Christian, an aspiring artist venturing into the realms of graphic design and web development.
+I am Jason Christian, an artist venturing into the realms of graphic design and web development.
 Eager to learn and grow in the rapidly advancing and expanding digital landscape 🌃

 ### Languages
 * Python ![Python](https://img.shields.io/badge/language-Python-blue)